How Does a Credit Check Work?

 • Callcredit: a rating of at least 4 out of 5

-Based upon the score you receive, you will either be approved or declined for the application of credit that you have made, as your credit score is used as a barometer of how ‘creditworthy’ you are, ie. the likelihood that you will be able to make full repayments on any amount borrowed to you.
+Based upon the score you receive, you will either be approved or declined for the application of credit that you have made, as your credit score is used as a barometer of how ‘creditworthy’ you are, i.e. the likelihood that you will be able to make full repayments on any amount borrowed to you.

-It is thoroughly recommended to check your credit score with one of the three main credit reference agencies prior to make an application for credit, as it will enable you to determine if there are areas for improvement (it is important to note that your credit score does not remain static, and can improve or worsen over time) before deciding to apply for a loan.
-You should check your report on a yearly basis.
-Some people find themselves having to turn to specific bad credit loans due to their poor credit scores, so it is important to check your before you apply for any loan.
-This will help ensure you are as well informed as possible prior to applying.
+It is thoroughly recommended to check your credit score with one of the three main credit reference agencies prior to make an application for credit, as it will enable you to determine if there are areas for improvement (it is important to note that your credit score does not remain static and can improve or worsen over time) before deciding to apply for a loan.

-You can check your credit report online, or by post.
-Some credit reference agencies provide you a basic credit report for free, but you can also access your statutory report for as little as £2.
+Some credit reference agencies provide you with a basic credit report for free, but you can also access your statutory report for as little as £2.
 If you are actively trying to improve your current score, you could also look at signing up to a credit report subscription service, where you receive regular updates as to the status of your credit report.

-Can I Change my Credit Score?
+Can I change my credit score?

 Although you are unable to directly 'change' your credit score, there are a number of ways in which you may be able to improve your credit score for the future.
 The major benefit of doing this is that should you successfully improve your score, you will make yourself a much more appealing lending prospect for lenders of loans and credit in the future.
-By demonstrating positive financial behaviour, alongside various other supplementary practices, you could open up increased opportunities when it comes to credit, mortgages, loans and even day to day credit-related products such as mobile phone plans.

 Blog Disclaimer